phlexible/phlexible-docs/reference/twig_reference.rst

     **type**: ``boolean`` **default**: ``false``

 Returns the relative URL (without the scheme and host) for the given route.
 If ``relative`` is enabled, it'll create a path relative to the current path.
-More information in :ref:`book-templating-pages`.
 ``name`` can be a Link Field, Tree Node, Tree Context, TID, or a route name.

 url